Manchester City’s Mahrez achieves personal best with Brighton assist | Goal.com

 Manchester City’s Mahrez achieves personal best with Brighton assist

-Riyad Mahrez reached a Premier League landmark following his assist in Manchester City’s 5-0 triumph against Brighton and Hove Albion.
+Riyad Mahrez achieved a Premier League landmark following his assist in Manchester City’s 5-0 thumping of Brighton and Hove Albion on Saturday.

 Raheem Sterling’s hat-trick helped the Citizens run riot at the American Express Community Stadium to seal a runners-up spot in the English topflight this term, as well as a place in next season’s Champions League.